pymupdf/PyMuPDF/docs/compressing-files.rst

 .. note::

-    :meth:`Document.ez_save()` automatically applies these paramters for you, so the same result can be achieved with:
+    :meth:`Document.ez_save()` automatically applies these parameters for you, so the same result can be achieved with:

     .. code-block:: python